ccnmtl/case-consortium/content/case/case_55.md

   \ of Kentucky and Kentucky State University have an opportunity in 2009 to create\
   \ a student-run news bureau in the state capital, Frankfort.Epilogue, Teaching NoteTopics:\
-  \ strategic management; politics reporting; media business" "epologue": "Into the Breach Epilogue.pdf" "faculty_notes": ""
+  \ strategic management; politics reporting; media business" "epilogue": "Into the Breach Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "55"